 A few weeks ago we made a heart garland as part of our ‘advent calendar of activities’.
 And as it was looking so nice hanging in our big window, I’ve not really wanted to take it down.
 But the colours were more Christmas than Valentines, so yesterday we replaced it with a new version, which … More Making it together: Paper heart garland

 Over the last couple of days we’ve been making pom-poms, and added Shaun the Sheep-style faces to them.
-Cute, huh? 😍 Making the pom-poms were a joint effort, while the black felt faces were cut out and fastened (with thread) by me.
+Pretty cute, don’t you think?
+Making the pom-poms were a joint effort, while the black felt faces were cut out and fastened (with thread) by me.
 Penguin then made the eyes, and stuck them on using glue.
-The whites are … More Shaun the Sheep style Pom-Poms!
+The … More Shaun the Sheep style Pom-Poms!

 For the 24th and final day in our Advent Calendar of Christmassy Activities I made a Gingerbread Man felt set for Penguin to play with.
-Or rather, for us both, to be honest 😊 I cut the shape of a gingerbread man out of brown felt, placed him on a green piece of felt as … More Gingerbread Man Felt Play
+Or rather, for us both, to be honest!
+I cut the shape of a gingerbread man out of brown felt, placed him on a green piece of felt as base/background, … More DIY Gingerbread Man Felt Play